 Hornets were generally painted in a two-tone light gray air-superiority color scheme.
 However, F/A-18As were used by US Navy aggressor training squadrons, painted in vivid camouflage color schemes matching those of Russian aircraft.
 The performance and agility of the Hornet, particularly when carrying a minimal warload, made it useful for aggressor training, though the fact that it was normally the same machine as those that it was flying against reduced its value somewhat, since it wasn't a "dissimilar" type.

 The US Navy Blue Angels flight demonstration team adopted the F/A-18A in 1986.
-These machines were stripped of some gear, such as the Vulcan cannon, to improve performance and reduce maintenance overhead.
-At last notice, the Angels are still flying the F/A-18A, there being no reason to update to later Hornet variants.
+These machines were stripped of some gear, such as the Vulcan cannon, to improve performance and reduce maintenance overhead, and fitted with smoke generators.
+At last notice, the Angels are still flying the F/A-18A, but its days are numbered.
 The US National Aeronautics & Space Administration (NASA) also used a number of F/A-18As on loan from the Navy for high-AOA flight research and as chase planes.BACK_TO_TOP

 * As mentioned, the F/A-18A/B was replaced in production by the single-seat "F/A-18C" and two-seat "F/A-18D" variants in 1987.
 The F/A-18C and F/A-18D were difficult to distinguish from their predecessors, the changes being mostly internal.
 One external innovation was the addition in all but initial production of a prominent strake on top of the rear of each LERX to improve airflow over the tailfins in high-AOA flight.
 However, the strakes are a worthless recognition feature, since they were retrofitted to F/A-18A/B machines.